YoshiyukiKono/CarND/project-3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To train my model I used the provided training data with augmenting it.
+To train my model I utilized the provided training data with augmenting it.

 Here is the ways that I augmented data:
 * Flipping the image and steering angle